 A vastly accomplished woman, Hayward graduated from the Arts Theory program from OCAD University, has a Public Relations degree from Ryerson University and a Bachelor’s of Philosophy and Art History from the University of Toronto.

-Regan says the value of an arts-based education is very meaningful in the way that it is very sectored and unique.
-Artists must seek out specific training and skillsets in ordered to fit the criteria and needs of a very niche and sectored art market.
-The art market does not operate like any other work sector– it is not dominated by big corporations or money- it is run by artists and thrives because of its members.
+Regan says the value of an arts-based education is very meaningful and unique because of the fact that artists must seek out specific training and skillsets in order to fit the needs of a very niche and sectored market.
+The art industry does not operate like any other work sector– it is not dominated by big corporations or money- it is run by artists and thrives because of its members.
 It is its own unique entity.

-Regan says she has always pursued art in everything she does, but in the early years of her career, it was just a part-time endeavour, Hayward says she always had an artistic side-hustle of some sort that kept her creative muscle in use.
-But Regan says that just because you have a passion and dreams– the bills don’t stop coming just because you want to paint.
+Regan says she has always pursued art in everything she does, but in the early years of her career, it was just a part-time endeavour.
+Hayward says, she always had an artistic side-hustle of some sort that kept her creative muscle in use.
+However, she also mentions, that just because you have a passion and dreams– “[the] bills don’t stop coming just because you want to paint.”
 She always had a full-time 9-5 job to keep herself and her family afloat, alongside her art businesses.

 “As artists, we are compelled to create.
 We NEED to create.
 It is our passion, our purpose.”

-As a life-long artist and creative mind, Regan says that there is always a benefit to practising your art, your craft.
-Whether it brings you catharsis and comfort from your daily life, generates revenue to sustain you or to maintain your mental health– art is a living and breathing component to the human experience.
+As a life-long artist and creative mind, Regan says that there is always a benefit to practising your art.
+Whether it brings you catharsis and comfort from your daily life, generates revenue to sustain you or to maintains your mental health– art is a living and breathing component to the human experience.
 Artists are compelled to create, art is the manifestation of human emotion and imagination.